-Purchasing life insurance is one way to financially protect loved ones upon your death.
-Unfortunately, many people do not realize this until it is too late.
+Purchasing life insurance is one way to protect loved ones upon your death financially.
+Unfortunately, many people do not realise this until it is too late.

 Over 40s life coverage is designed for UK residents over age 40 who want coverage but are not willing to pay the high premiums required by traditional life insurance policies.

 Though buying life insurance coverage will cost a bit more when you are over age 40, this insurance is still relatively inexpensive based on the benefit it offers.